lzhou-arch/lzhou-arch.github.io/content/authors/admin/_index.md

     - course: PhD in Computer Science and Engineering
       institution: Ohio State University
 #      year: 2019
-    - course: BS in Electrical Engineering
+    - course: BEng in Electrical Engineering
       institution: Huazhong University of Science and Technology
 #      year: 2008